elham-kowsari88/elham-kowsari88.github.io/content/about.md

 ---
 title: About
-I develop control, estimation, and automation solutions for robotic and heavy-duty machines — bridging advanced control theory with real industrial systems.
+subtitle: I develop control, estimation, and automation solutions for robotic and heavy-duty machines — bridging advanced control theory with real industrial systems.
 ---

 ## Research Focus